Clemens Pasch: Life

 1926–1928 After his school years Clemens Pasch did an apprenticeship as a painter in Düsseldorf.

 In 1929 worked at the Krefeld City Theatre.
 There he got his first training in fine arts with the painter Fritz Huhnen.

 1930: staying in Amsterdam, working as a graphic artist.

 1931: Pasch lived in Paris and worked as a painter decorating the newly built pavilion of the Netherlands at the Colonial Exhibition.

 In 1936, Pasch applied as a craftsman in commercial graphics at the Trade Inspectorate in Cologne.

 In 1937, he studied at the Academy of Arts in Düsseldorf.
 Since Edwin Scharff had already been excluded from teaching, Pasch stayed for one term with Joseph Enseling, but then switched over to School for Crafts and Arts of Cologne.
 In 1947 his flat and workshop were completely destroyed in the war, including all of his works.

 In 1942, Pasch went to Munich to study at the Academy of Fine Arts.
 He became “Master scholar” of professor Bernhard Bleeker.

-In 1946, Pasch returned to Düsseldorf where he was active as an independent artist until his death, his workshop being located at the “Atelierhaus” in 5,Sittard Street.
-In 1949he married Elfriede Bockamp, a medical doctor.
+In 1946, Pasch returned to Düsseldorf where he was active as an independent artist until his death, his workshop being located at the “Atelierhaus” in 5, Sittard Street.
+In 1949 he married Elfriede Bockamp, a medical doctor.
 The couple had four children.

 In 1952, he gained a scholarship by the Ministry of Culture of the federal state of North Rhine-Westphalia Nordrhein-Westfalen and could stay in Italy.
 He also travelled to work in Greece and Spain.

 In 1953, he received a scholarship by the cultural association “Ars-Viva” of the Federal Association of German Industry (BDI).

 Clemens Pasch was a member of several associations such as “Rheinische Sezession”, “Neue Münchener Kunstgenossenschaft”, “Neue Darmstädter Sezession” and “Duisburger Sezession”.